gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - Nether Reactor Cores can be crafted with 3 diamonds and 6 iron
 - Activating Nether Reactor Cores at the Bottom of the World can break the Bedrock
 - Activating the Nether Reactor Core can give you Sugar Cane Tiles
-- Closing the Game while a Nether Reactor Core is active will leave the Glowing Obsidian around the Nether Reactor Core stationary
+- Closing the Game while a Nether Reactor Core is active will leave the Glowing Obsidian around the Nether Reactor Core stationary.
+The Glowing Obsidian cannot be mined until 0.12.0.1, otherwise it just drops Obsidian.

 **0.6.0 alpha (Android)**
 - Downgrading a Cake from **0.7.0** and then placing it in **0.6.0**, upgrading back will turn the Cake into an info_update2 block